MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_named_pipe_create_parameters.md

 ## -description

  The NAMED_PIPE_CREATE_PARAMETERS structure is used by the Windows subsystem to internally create a named pipe.
-Minifilters should call [**FltCreateNamedPipeFile**](https://docs.microsoft.com/windows-hardware/drivers/ddi/fltkernel/nf-fltkernel-fltcreatenamedpipefile) to create or open a named pipe instance.

 ## -struct-fields